Stealthy Patch-Wise Backdoor Attack in 3D Point Cloud via Curvature Awareness: Experiments and Results

-\textbf{Datasets and Models.} We evaluate our proposed method on two widely used 3D point cloud classification datasets: 1) ModelNet40~\cite{ModelNet}: a benchmark dataset containing 40 object categories, with an official split of 9,843 training samples and 2,468 testing samples; 2) ShapeNetPart~\cite{ShapeNet}: a subset of ShapeNet, consisting of 12,128 training samples and 2,874 testing samples across 16 object categories.
-For both datasets, we uniformly sample 1,024 points from each shape along with their normal vectors, normalizing the coordinates for consistency.
-For backdoored models, we adopted the most widely used models in previous work~\cite{li2021pointba,gao2023IRBA}, including PointNet~\cite{qi2017pointnet}, PointNet++~\cite{qi2017pointnet++}, DGCNN~\cite{wang2019DGCNN}, and PointNext~\cite{qian2022pointnext}.
+The evaluation uses two widely adopted 3D point cloud classification benchmarks.
+ModelNet40~\cite{ModelNet} contains 40 object categories with 9,843 training samples and 2,468 testing samples.
+ShapeNetPart~\cite{ShapeNet} contains 12,128 training samples and 2,874 testing samples across 16 object categories.
+For both datasets, 1,024 points are uniformly sampled from each shape together with their normal vectors, and the coordinates are normalized for consistency.
+Following prior 3D backdoor work~\cite{li2021pointba,gao2023IRBA}, the evaluation covers four representative architectures: PointNet~\cite{qi2017pointnet}, PointNet++~\cite{qi2017pointnet++}, DGCNN~\cite{wang2019DGCNN}, and PointNext~\cite{qian2022pointnext}.

-\textbf{Attacks Setup.} We compare our proposed SPBA method against four representative point cloud attack methods: PointBA-I~\cite{li2021pointba}, PointBA-O~\cite{li2021pointba}, IRBA~\cite{gao2023IRBA}, and IBAPC~\cite{fan2024IBAPC}.
-To reproduce PointBA-I, we implant a spherical cluster comprising 3\% of the total points, with a fixed radius of 0.05, positioned at $(0.5,0.5,0.5)$ in the coordinate space.
-For PointBA-O, we apply a $10^{\circ}$ rotation along the Z-axis.
-For IRBA and IBAPC, we follow the default configurations specified in their original papers.
-For our proposed SPBA, $g$ and $k_g$ are both set as 32 for patch decomposition.
-And $m=16$ patches are selected for trigger injection.
-For the regularizer function in Eq.~\eqref{eq:regularizer}, we set $\lambda_1=1$, $\lambda_2=5$ and $\lambda_3=1$.
-However, for PointNet, we adjust $\lambda_1$ to 0.1 to improve stability.
+\textbf{Attacks Setup.} We compare SPBA against four representative point cloud attack methods: PointBA-I~\cite{li2021pointba}, PointBA-O~\cite{li2021pointba}, IRBA~\cite{gao2023IRBA}, and IBAPC~\cite{fan2024IBAPC}.
+PointBA-I is reproduced by implanting a spherical cluster that contains 3\% of the total points, with radius 0.05 and center $(0.5,0.5,0.5)$ in the coordinate space.
+PointBA-O applies a $10^{\circ}$ rotation along the Z-axis.
+The default configurations from the original papers are used for IRBA and IBAPC.
+For SPBA, $g$ and $k_g$ are both set to 32 for patch decomposition, and $m=16$ patches are selected for trigger injection.
+The regularizer in Eq.~\eqref{eq:regularizer} uses $\lambda_1=1$, $\lambda_2=5$, and $\lambda_3=1$.
+For PointNet, $\lambda_1$ is set to 0.1 to improve training stability.

 For all attack methods, we set the poisoning rate $\rho=0.1$.
-The target class is chosen as Chair ($Y_t=8$) for ModelNe40 and Lamp ($Y_t=8$) for ShapeNetPart.
+The target class is chosen as Chair ($Y_t=8$) for ModelNet40 and Lamp ($Y_t=8$) for ShapeNetPart.
 We employ two Adam optimizers for backdoored model training and spectral trigger optimization, with learning rates of 0.001 and 0.01, respectively, and a weight decay of 1e-4.
 A cosine annealing learning rate scheduler is applied to both optimizers to facilitate stable convergence.
 Training is performed for 100 epochs with a batch size of 32.
-For all experiments, we use a workstation equipped with an NVIDIA RTX 4090 GPU.
+All experiments are conducted on a workstation equipped with an NVIDIA RTX 4090 GPU.